Lubiąż Abbey: Church of the Assumption of Mary

 In the 17th century the church was redesigned several times, although it retained its Gothic structure.
 In keeping with the taste of the Renaissance, the interior was repainted in the early 17th century, and the choir was redecorated with a new high altar, pulpit and choir stalls.
 After the looting by the Swedes in 1638, the church had to be repaired again.
 Abbot Freiberger had the church renovated, and a new organ was bought for 1000 thalers.
 Seven baroque paintings, intended for the choir, of the martyrdoms of the Apostles were commissioned for Michael Willmann at the same time.

 The interior of the church was comprehensively redesigned in Baroque style.
 From 1672 to 1682 the aisles were widened and decorated barrel vaulting added.
 The Gothic arches and the pillars of the central nave were fundamentally redesigned.
 "Open" chapels were laid out on the north and south corners of the ambulatory, covered with domes and with altars of St. Benedict and St. Bernard.
 The domes were decorated with stucco and frescoes in 1691/92.
 In the ambulatory, a memorial for the eight bishops of Wrocław interred there and valuable choir grille were erected in 1701.
-In 1781 a new high altar was erected, for which Michael Willmann made the sculptures and Matthias Steinl made the sculptures.
-Michael Willmann had created a total of 14 large baroque paintings for the church.
+In 1781 a new high altar was erected, an artistic collaboration between Michael Willmann and sculptor Matthias Steinl.
+In total, Michael Willmann created 14 large baroque paintings for the church.
 At the beginning of the 18th century, the church was given a magnificent front with the new main facade.
 The new twin towers were crowned with baroque domes and the newly created space became the vestibule.
 From there a baroque portal led into the church.
 A Loreto chapel was also built north of the transept, in keeping with current European trends.
+It would later be converted to a sacristy after the abbey church became a parish.
 Over the next few centuries, minor renovations and repairs to this structure were made, with the biggest project being the renewal of Gothic windows from 1934-1937.